 When making changes to other IMCs, or applicable ROP documents, those changes shall be reviewed and considered for possible inclusion in this IMC basis document.

-0308-05
+0308-05 GUIDANCE

 05.01 Introduction

 On April 2, 2000, the NRC implemented a new oversight process at all operating commercial nuclear power plants replacing the former Systematic Assessment of Licensee Performance (SALP) Process.
 The objective for developing the various components of this new oversight process was to provide tools for inspecting and assessing licensee performance and enforcing NRC requirements in a manner that was more risk-informed, objective, predictable, and understandable than previous oversight processes.
 The new process, called the ROP was designed to: